 The school administration and staff will work cooperatively with law enforcement officials toward maintaining a safe and orderly school environment.
 Oregon CUSD #220's School Resource Officer (SRO) Program is a joint program between the Oregon Police Department and the Oregon School District, which provides a full-time officer for all of the Oregon schools, K-12.
 The purpose of the SRO is to build relationships between law enforcement and the school and to create and maintain a safe learning environment for the schools students, teachers, staff and daily visitors.
-The officer will provide assistance with investigations related to the Oregon Schools and will work with school staff on enforcing the guidelines laid out in the schools' student handbooks.
+The officer will provide assistance with investigations related to the Oregon Schools' student handbooks.
 The SRO can also provide law-related education within the classroom.
 The SRO has an office at Oregon High School and is available for meetings with any parent, teacher, or student in any of the Oregon Schools.